How to Build a Cardboard Box Kitchenette — Easy Step-by-Step Guide

 Quick answer

-To make a cardboard box kitchenette, you need cardboard boxes, scissors, tape, and paint, taking about 2 hours.
-Start by assembling the main box structure.
-This beginner-friendly activity has 10 steps and is perfect for kids aged 3-8.
+To make a cardboard box kitchenette, you need 2 large, 1 medium cardboard box, scissors, tape, and paint, taking about 2 hours.
+Start by assembling the main box structure, then cut openings for doors, add a stovetop, and decorate.
+This beginner-friendly activity has 15 steps and is perfect for kids aged 3-8.

 On this page